cloudfoundry/uaa/README.md

 4. SCIM user provisioning endpoints (todo)

 5. OpenID connect endpoints to support authentication (todo).
+Implemented roughly enough to get it working (so /app authenticates here), but not to meet the spec.

-Authentication is currently performed by submitting credentials directly to the /authorize endpoint (as described in UAA-API doc).
+Authentication can be performed by command line clients by submitting credentials directly to the /authorize endpoint (as described in UAA-API doc).
+There is an `ImplicitAccessTokenProvider` in Spring Security OAuth that can do the heavy lifting.

 ## The API Application